tonethar/IGME-110-Fall-2025/documents/p1-draft-peer-eval.md

 - One group member is the designated scribe who will type the answers to the questions into the document
 - While reading/analyzing the draft, going from section to section, DISCUSS these questions as a group
 - ANSWER these questions as a group, and the scribe will type the answers into the doc
   - too much to type?
-Giving the scribe a single assistant scribe is OK!
+Giving the scribe an "assistant scribe" is OK!

 ---